A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Summary and conclusion

-Recent heavy-ion like properties such as enhanced production of strange particles with respect to pions~\cite{ALICE:2017jyt}, degree of collectivity \cite{Khuntia:2018znt}, hardening of particle spectra with multiplicity~\cite{Dash:2018cjh,Tripathy:2018ehz} etc. are seen in high-multiplicity events in pp collisions at the LHC energies and have drawn considerable interest in the research community.
-In this manuscript, we have extracted CFO parameters such as the chemical freeze-out radius (R), temperature ($\tch$) and strangeness saturation factor ($\gamma_s$) by studying the particle yields in a thermal model for pp at $\sq$ = 13 TeV in different multiplicity and spherocity classes with primary focus on the dependence of CFO parameters with geometrical shape of an event.
-Here, three types of ensembles namely, grand-canonical, strangeness canonical and canonical have been used to look into their applicability in small collision systems.
-This study has been performed by considering $\pi$, K, p, $\rphi$ and $\rlambda$ yields in THERMUS.
-The important findings are summarised below:\\
+Recent heavy-ion-like properties such as enhanced production of strange particles with respect to pions~\cite{ALICE:2017jyt}, the degree of collectivity~\cite{Khuntia:2018znt}, the hardening of particle spectra with multiplicity~\cite{Dash:2018cjh,Tripathy:2018ehz}, etc., are seen in high-multiplicity events in proton-proton (pp) collisions at the LHC energies and have drawn considerable interest in the research community.
+In~order to understand the production dynamics of particles in high-multiplicity pp collisions, an~event-shape-dependent study becomes inevitable.
+Further to study the event topology dependence of the CFO properties, as~thermalization in the medium is a basic requirement, the PYTHIA8 model with multi-partonic interaction and the color reconnection mechanism offers the possibility to make such a study.
+Thus, in~this manuscript, using simulated data from PYTHIA8, we extracted CFO parameters such as the chemical freeze-out radius ($R$), temperature ($\tch$), and strangeness saturation factor ($\gamma_s$) by studying the particle yields in a thermal model for pp at centre-of-mass $\sq$ = 13 TeV in different multiplicity and spherocity classes with a primary focus on the dependence of the CFO parameters with the geometrical shape of an event.
+Here, three types of ensembles, namely, grand canonical, strangeness canonical, and canonical, are used to look into their applicability in small collision systems.
+This study was performed by considering $\pi$, K, p, $\phi$, and $\rlambda$ yields in THERMUS.
+The~important findings are summarized below:

-\begin{itemize} \item The freeze-out radius increases with charged particle multiplicity and highest value is observed for the grand canonical ensemble followed by strangeness canonical and canonical ensemble.
+\begin{itemize} \item The freeze-out radius increases with charged particle multiplicity, and the highest value is observed for the grand canonical ensemble followed by the strangeness canonical and canonical~ensembles.

-\item For higher charged particle multiplicity, the radii obtained in canonical ensemble are similar to the strangeness canonical value.
+\item For higher charged particle multiplicity, the~radii obtained in the canonical ensemble are similar to the strangeness canonical~values.

-\item While studying as a function of spherocity classes, the obtained radius is found to be higher for the isotropic events followed by spherocity integrated and jetty events.
-As the process of isotropization takes more time, the radii being higher make sense and points towards a lower freeze-out temperature, which is in fact observed in our case for all ensembles under study.
+\item As the process of isotropization takes more time, the~radii are expected to be higher for isotropic events compared to jetty and spherocity integrated events.
+However, in~our study, we do not see such behavior within the~uncertainties.

-\item The chemical freeze-out temperature $\tch$ increases with charged particle multiplicity for grand canonical and strangeness canonical ensembles whereas canonical ensemble shows a reverse trend.
+\item The chemical freeze-out temperature $\tch$ increases with the charged particle multiplicity for the grand canonical and strangeness canonical ensembles, whereas the canonical ensemble shows a reverse~trend.